 Current plans call for saving 100 bricks and the marble steps from the Calloway house and incorporating them into the design of the park, Pressley said.

 There is also a plan to attach gold-plated tags on trees planted in the park, which would list famous people who have lived in the community.

 “There are a lot of ways to hold onto precious memories besides keeping up dilapidated buildings,” Pressley said, pointing to a poster display that commemorates Calloway and Eubie Blake at Druid Hill and North avenues.

-Brooks says he believes the CDC is selling itself short by not seizing the opportunity presented by the discovery that his grandfather lived in the house.
+Brooks says he believes the Druid Heights CDC is selling the community short by not seizing the opportunity presented by the discovery that his grandfather lived in the house.

 A Washington native who now works in Baltimore, Brooks cites the success of other cities in drawing music fans to their heroes.

 Graceland Mansion in Memphis may be the most famous mecca for “the ultimate Elvis fan,” he says, but there are many other examples – the New Orleans Jazz & Heritage Center, Rock & Roll Hall of Fame in Cleveland, Motown Museum in Detroit, National Jazz Museum in Harlem – where musical tourism has become a big business.